JoGall/soccermatics/README.md

 Many more functions are planned - see [To Do List](https://github.com/JoGall/soccermatics/issues/8), suggestions and/or help welcomed!

-The sample x,y-coordinate data in `tromso` and `tromso_extra` were made available by [Pettersen et al. (2014)](http://home.ifi.uio.no/paalh/dataset/alfheim/), whilst the event data in `statsbomb` is taken from the World Cup 2018 data made public by StatsBomb.
+The sample x,y-coordinate tracking data in `tromso` and `tromso_extra` were made available by [Pettersen et al. (2014)](http://home.ifi.uio.no/paalh/dataset/alfheim/), whilst the event data in `statsbomb` is taken from the World Cup 2018 data [made public by StatsBomb](https://github.com/statsbomb/open-data).

 Use of the name `soccermatics` kindly permitted by the eponymous book's author, [David Sumpter](https://www.bloomsbury.com/uk/soccermatics-9781472924124/).